1.7 Funding youth policy

 The budget in 2019

-In 2019, the budget allocated to youth within the Division Youth of the Department of Culture, Youth and Media was 69.550.000 euro.
+In 2019, the budget allocated to youth within the Department of Culture, Youth and Media was 69.550.000 euro.
 The budget allocated to the Act on the Flemish policy on youth and children’s rights is 34.530.000 euro.

 Decrees define the instruments of youth and children’s rights policy and the funding of local and provincial authorities and youth organisations.
 The Act on Flemish Youth and Children’s Rights Policy defines instances of youth work and recognises institutions and organisations involved with young people and also children’s rights policy, defining at the same time the allocation of finances within the system.
 Recent developments